 -Other Trees: Black and Honey Locust, Oaks, Maples, Linden, Birch, Cypress

 -Other Shrubs: Alder, Ninebark, Baptisia, Bayberry, Buttonbush, Sumac, Winterberry

 There is also a very special section of the farm called the food forest, which is comprise of fruit and nut perennials, including apple, pear, plum, pecan, apricot, peach, chestnut, pine, pawpaw, jujube, persimmon, sugar maples, and more.
 The shrubs include bush cherries, currants, hazelnuts, elderberries, gooseberries, raspberries, blackberries, jostaberries, juneberries, goji berries, and more.

-The trees and shrubs that are primarily to benefit our wildlife and their ecosystem such as oak, crabapple, and black locust (which actually have edible value for us too, but aren’t as much of our focus).
-Beyond the tree and shrub layers, we have vining plants such as hardy kiwis and muscadine grapes, perennial cut flowers, native plants, herbs, and more.
+The trees and shrubs that primarily benefit our wildlife and their ecosystem include oak, crabapple, and black locust (that have edible value for us too, but aren’t as much of our focus).
+Beyond the tree and shrub layers, we have hardy kiwis, muscadine grapes, perennial cut flowers, native plants, herbs, and more.

-Compared to our vegetable production, it will take many years before we can harvest a substantial amount of food from these food forests, and then many more years of increasing production.
-Over time, the level of maintenance will also reduce (although there will always be work to do such as pruning and mulching), while at the same time giving us a huge stock of plants that we can take cuttings and seeds from to propagate more.
-We have already started our nursery to be able to provide plants to our customers that would like to grow their own.
+Compared to vegetable production, it will take years before we can truly harvest a substantial amount of food from these trees, shrubs, and vines.
+Over time, the level of maintenance will decrease (although there will always be work such as pruning and mulching), and further propagation will increase.